 Many articles mention studies that have shown how endocrine disruptors like parabens and phthalates can have long term negative effects on the body.
 And typically, ingredients termed “natural” should be more sustainably produced and better for the environment (but do your own research into the brand making those claims).

-Synthetic products do have their place in cosmetics and skincare, but knowing where the ingredients came from, how it was produced, and the benefit/safety of the ingredient is imperative.
+Synthetic products do have their place in cosmetics and skincare, but knowing where the ingredients came from, how it was produced, and the benefit/need of the ingredient is imperative.

-A good place to start when switching to natural products is your leave-on products: deodorant, color cosmetics, lotions and nail polish.
-If a product (like a deodorant) is on your skin all day, and not immediately washed off, a natural option is advisable.
+A good place to start when switching to natural products is your leave-on products.
+If a product like a deodorant is on your skin all day, and not immediately washed off, a natural option is advisably best.

 Start with leave-on products and do research brands and ingredients making natural claims.
 You are your best advocate for your health and every small change you make will add up to big results for your body, and the environment.